andystoica/k8s-deploy-inspect/README.md

 ```

 ## Usage
-Simply use `kdi` to read the list of deployments, their creation date and associated images.
+Simply use `kdi` to read the list of deployments, their associated images and the date of their last update.
 Alternatively, you can use either `npm start` or `node ./src/index.js` in the project directory.